 The Arizona Center for Rural Health (AzCRH), in collaboration with the Arizona Department of Health Services, Sonoran Prevention Works, and the Arizona Community Health Workers Association, is working to prevent opioid-related deaths by building the capacity of Community Health Workers and Representatives (CHW/Rs), community leaders, and students to carry and use Naloxone.

-Host naloxone trainings for AZ Community Health Workers and Representatives, students, and other community leaders statewide
+Hosted naloxone trainings for AZ Community Health Workers and Representatives, students, and other community leaders statewide

-Encourage collaborations between EMS organizations, their local CHW/Rs and Peer Support Specialists, and the OAR line
+Encouraged collaborations between EMS organizations, their local CHW/Rs and Peer Support Specialists, and the OAR line

 "A community health worker is defined by APHA as a “frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
 This trusting relationship enables the worker to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery."